Puppy that ran away from owner in Opa-Locka found safe, reunited at Miramar home

 “They are everything to us,” Pena said.
 “They are our family.
 They are our children.
 She was about to be run over without a doubt.”

 However, as the number of days apart continued to grow, the owners’ concern for their beloved canine grew as well.
+They even hired a private investigator to find her.

 “It was the worst nightmare,” Casalino said.
 “I just wanted to wake up.
 Every night, I was crying because of her.”

-With help from a private investigator, Lola was found safe and is back in the arms of her owners.
+Pena said the stranger who rescued Lola saw their missing posters online and reached out to them.
+Shortly after getting in touch, she was back in the arms of her family.

-“My wife and I are truly grateful for being to find her after such a long time,” Pena said.
+“My wife and I are truly grateful for being able to find her after such a long time,” Pena said.

-The owners also shared some advice to prevent an incident like they went through from happening to another pet owner.
+Lola’s owners also shared some advice to prevent an incident like they went through from happening to another pet owner.

 “You can never be too safe when it comes to taking care of your pets,” Pena said.